aliborji/ChatGPT_Failures/list.md

 Bob opens Box A and takes out Alice's ball.
 Bob closes Box A. Bob opens Box B, and places the ball inside it.
 Bob closes Box B. Bob leaves the room, and closes the door behind him.
 Alice opens the left door, and walks into the room.
 Suppose Alice and Bob have not communicated in any way.
 Where will Alice look for her ball?
+- Suppose there is a room with two doors leading into it, one on the left and one on the right.
+The doors are closed.
+In the room there are two clear glass boxes, Box A, and Box B. Alice opens the left door, and walks into the room.
+Alice opens Box A and places her ball inside it.
+Alice closes box A. Alice leaves the room and closes the door behind her.
+Bob opens the right door, and walks into the room.
+Bob opens Box A and takes out Alice's ball.
+Bob closes Box A. Bob opens Box B, and places the ball inside it.
+Bob closes Box B. Bob leaves the room, and closes the door behind him.
+Alice opens the left door, and walks into the room.
+Suppose Alice and Bob have not communicated in any way.
+Where will Alice look for her ball first?